BlockDevsUnited/l-earn/lessons/English/Lesson3: Devcash Bounty Platform.md

 - You can earn devcash through bounties
 - You can use devcash to incentivize others to work for you

+### Bounty Hunting
+"Bounty Hunting is a complicated profession"

+- The Client (Mandalorian Season 1 Ep 1)

+A bounty is

+- a task with a reward
+- the reward is normally given based on successful completion of task, not based time and effort expended
+- Bounty hunting can be ruthless, but highly lucrative for those at the top of their game

+Devcash bounty platform

+- the devcash bounty platforms works on Ethereum mainnet and xdai chain.
+We will be using the version on xdaichain

+-how it works

+- become a bounty hunter by hunting your first bounty

+- we do our best to provide a gentle introduction to bounty hunting

 ## Practice

 ### Become a Bounty Hunter